cuu508/oncalendar/README.md

 Alpha, work in progress.

-This package provides three classes:
+This package provides three iterators:

-* **oncalendar.BaseIterator**: supports expressions without timezone
-  (example: "Mon, 12:34").
+* **oncalendar.BaseIterator(expression: str, start: datime)**: supports expressions without timezone (example: "Mon, 12:34").
 Accepts both naive and timezone-aware datetimes as the start time.
-* **oncalendar.TzIterator**: supports expressions with and without timezone.
-  (example: "Mon, 12:34 Europe/Riga").
+* **oncalendar.TzIterator(expression: str, start: datetime)**: supports expressions with and without timezone. (example: "Mon, 12:34 Europe/Riga").
 Requires the start datetime to be timezone-aware.
-* **oncalendar.OnCalendar**: supports multiple expressions with or without timezones, separated by newlines.
+* **oncalendar.OnCalendar(expressions:str, start: datetime)**: supports multiple
+  expressions with or without timezones, separated by newlines.
 Requires the start datetime to be timezone-aware.
 Example:

   ```
   2020-01-01